 Heart Attack, Stroke, and Aneurysm Cases

-The most common type of case we see in our office is a situation where a hospital emergency room fails to diagnose a stroke or other cardiovascular injury like a heart attack or aneurysm.
-It is a mystery to me why so many people are sent home when they should not be.
-We recommend folks be proactive in their care when it comes to any medical condition but with strokes and other cardiovascular injuries, time is not on your side and seeking a second opinion immediately is something to consider if you are concerned a doctor missed something.
+The most common type of case we see in our office is where a hospital emergency room fails to diagnose a stroke or other cardiovascular injury like a heart attack or aneurysm.
+It is a mystery to me why so many people are sent home when they should be admitted for further evaluation.
+We recommend folks be proactive in their care when it comes to any medical condition but with strokes and other cardiovascular injuries, time is not on your side and seeking a second opinion immediately is something to seriously consider if you are concerned a doctor missed something.
 Seek a second opinion immediately if you suspect a stroke or other cardiovascular injury and the doctor disagrees.

 Cancer Medical Malpractice Cases

 Another common case type we see is when doctors fail to diagnose a condition correctly or miss a diagnosis completely.
 For example, if someone has a colonoscopy, the doctor is looking for abnormalities in order to give a patient a clean bill of health or make other recommendations for their care.
 If the doctor fails to notice a lesion or malignancy and gives a patient a clean bill of health, that doctor may be liable for missing the diagnosis if the situation is made worse because of the misdiagnosis.

 We have seen some interesting situations in these joint repair cases..
 In one instance, we had a client where the doctor attempted to put a rod into a leg that already had a rod in it.
 In another case, the knee replacement was out of plumb by over 30 degrees and gave the person a terrible limp.
 And there are numerous situations concerning joint replacements breaking or separating from the surgical cement used to secure the implants.